mastodon/documentation/content/en/admin/elasticsearch.md

 To configure it, please refer [to the official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/security-minimal-setup.html).
 It will guide you through:
 - Enabling the security features (`xpack.security.enabled: true`)
-- Creating password for build-in users
+- Creating password for built-in users

 Once done, you can create a custom role for Mastodon to connect.